• Skip to primary navigation

 • Spread ½ of the cooked noodles in a thin and even layer on the pan.

 • Tilt the pan in a circular motion to coat the bottom of the noodles with the oil.
 Cook for 3-4 minutes.
-Flip the noodles using a large spatula or a tong and drizzle another tablespoon of oil.
+Flip the noodles using a large spatula or a tong and drizzle 1 tablespoon of oil.
 Tilt the pan to coat the noodles.

 • Don’t worry if you can’t turn the noodles in one go.
 Just make sure to turn all the patches.
 Let the other side crisp up for 2-3 minutes.
-Remove the noodles to a plate and fry the remaining half in the same manner.
+Remove the crispy noodles to a plate and fry the remaining half in the same manner.

 • Add 2 tablespoons of oil to a large wok or a pan over high heat.